Once you have selected a planning option and engaged our firm’s services, the planning process falls into three general stages:

-The Counseling & Design Meeting
+The Design Phase

 When you are ready, we’ll begin designing your plan.
 The planning options are virtually infinite, but together we’ll use the information gathered in the first half of the meeting to design a plan that best fits your goals, objectives, and family dynamics.
 Along the way, I’ll use stories and examples to educate you about the relevant points of law and guide you through the design process.

-If you’re ready to get started, call Aimee, our Client Services Coordinator, at (919) 443-3035!
+If you’re ready to get started, give us a call at (919) 443-3035!